risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Void-Items.md

 This wiki will cover initializing the transformations for the void item you have created.
 This process remains the same whether you are managing your project from visual studio or creating items in thunderkit.

-## VoidItemAPI

-VoidItemAPI is a tool I have setup to easily create transformations for your item.
-You will not have to set the expansion def or do any hooking yourself.
-The only downside of using it is that it's yet another dependency you will have to set for your project and you will have to wait on me during updates.
-If you are interested, you can get the dll from thunderstore or from the github repo [here](https://github.com/khouryj/VoidItemAPI).

 ## Manual Initialization

-The sanest way of creating void items is to do it yourself and not rely on my garbage code to do it for you.
-So hopefully my explanation skills are greater than my programming skills.

 ### Setting the Item Tier